Learning and Selfconfirming Equilibria in Network Games: Local externalities

-The following example shows that we can reach SCEs that are not NE also if the initial beliefs induce all positive actions at the beginning of the learning dynamic.
+The following example shows that we can reach SCE's that are not NE's also if the initial beliefs induce strictly positive actions for all agents at the beginning of the learning paths.

-\begin{example} Consider the case of $4$ players, with the network matrix $\mathbf{Z}\in \{-0.2,0,0.2\}^{I\times I}$ shown in Figure \ref{fig:net2}, and, for every $i $, $\alpha _{i}=0.1$.
-This is a case of general externalities, that can be positive or negative.
-Figure \ref{fig:netex3} shows the learning dynamics of actions and beliefs that start from different initial conditions.
-In one case (left panels) we converge to the unique Nash equilibrium of this game (the dotted lines), in the other (right panels) the learning dynamics put, after 2 rounds, one player out from the active agents, and the remaining 3 converge to a selfconfirming equilibrium which is not Nash. \end{example}
+\begin{example} Consider the case of $4$ players, with the network matrix $\mathbf{Z}\in \{-0.2,0,0.2\}^{I\times I}$ shown in Figure \ref{fig:net2}, and, for every $ i $, $\alpha _{i}=0.1$.
+This is a case of externalities that can be positive or negative.
+Figure \ref{fig:netex3} shows the learning paths of actions that start from different initial conditions.
+In one case (left panel) the path converges to the unique Nash equilibrium of this game (the dotted lines), in the other (right panel) the path makes a player inactive after two rounds and converges to a selfconfirming equilibrium which is not Nash. \end{example}

-The next example (which does also not satisfy the local stability conditions of Proposition \ref{prop:stableSCE}) shows that convergence may not occur even in a simple case of positive externalities.
+{The next example (which does not satisfy the local stability conditions of Proposition \ref{prop:stableSCE}) shows that convergence may not occur even in a simple case of positive externalities. }